 Robust Post-market Actions:

-• Public Awareness: Increasing public awareness about the potential cybersecurity risks associated with medical devices.
+- Public Awareness: Increasing public awareness about the potential cybersecurity risks of medical devices.

 Collaborative Efforts: